-The techniques we describe in this paper were quite effective in defining the scope of what should be represented in the knowledge base.
-In accordance with our knowledge engineering process, we systematically examine each sentence, provide a way to map the concepts in the sentence into the concepts in the ontology, and offer a set of guidelines to identify semantic relationships conveyed by each sentence.
-Once a chapter has been encoded using the process presented here, for each sentence in that chapter, one can identify how the sentence is represented in the knowledge base.
+The techniques we describe in this paper were quite effective in defining the scope of what should be represented in the KB.
+In accordance with our KE process, we systematically examine each sentence; provide a way to map the concepts in the sentence into the concepts in the ontology; and offer a set of guidelines to identify semantic relationships conveyed by each sentence.
+Once a chapter has been encoded using the process presented here, for each sentence in that chapter, it is possible to identify how the sentence is represented in the KB.
 Any failures can then be attributed to the reasoning capability of the system or to knowledge that was not represented because of unsolved research problems in knowledge representation.